mattermost/mattermost-integration-gitlab/README.md

 This integrations service posts [issue](http://doc.gitlab.com/ee/web_hooks/web_hooks.html#issues-events), [comment](http://doc.gitlab.com/ee/web_hooks/web_hooks.html#comment-events) and [merge request](http://doc.gitlab.com/ee/web_hooks/web_hooks.html#merge-request-events) events from a GitLab repository into specific Mattermost channels by formatting output from [GitLab's outgoing webhooks](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md) to [Mattermost's incoming webhooks](https://github.com/mattermost/platform/blob/master/doc/integrations/webhooks/Incoming-Webhooks.md).

+## Project Goal

-Mattermost community members are invited to fork this repo to create new integrations.
-To have your integration referenced on http://www.mattermost.org/webhooks/, please mail info@mattermost.com or tweet to [@MattermostHQ](https://twitter.com/mattermosthq).
+The goal of this project is to provide a fully-functional template on which the Mattermost community can create their own integration services.
+Community members are invited to fork this repo to add improvements and to create new integrations.

+To have your work included on the [Mattermost integrations page](www.mattermost.org/community-applications/), please mail info@mattermost.com or tweet to [@MattermostHQ](https://twitter.com/mattermosthq).

 ## Requirements